dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     (hl7NoPatientCreateMessageType)"
     "
+    .. _hl7PatientArrivalMessageType:

+    :ref:`HL7 Patient Arrival Message Type <hl7PatientArrivalMessageType>`",string,"Message Type of HL7 messages which triggers the change the status of Scheduled Procedure Steps associated with the Patient from SCHEDULED to ARRIVED.
+If absent, the status of Scheduled Procedure Steps will not be affected by HL7 ADT messages.
+May be overwritten by configured values for particular Archive HL7 Application.
+Enumerated values: ADT^A10.

+    (hl7PatientArrivalMessageType)"
+    "
     .. _dcmUnzipVendorDataToURI:

     :ref:`Unzip Vendor Data To URI <dcmUnzipVendorDataToURI>`",string,"Specifies URI of directory into which ZIP stream in Device Vendor Data attribute will be extracted